Hany-Almnaem/pdp/design.md

 ### PDP Listener
-The listener contract coordinates a concrete storage agreement between a storage client and provider using the PDPVerifier's proving service.
+The listener contract is a design pattern allowing for extensibile programmability of the PDP storage protocol.
+Itcoordinates a concrete storage agreement between a storage client and provider using the PDPVerifier's proving service.

-- **Event handling**: Receives notifications about all operations
-- **Interface requirements**: Must implement methods to receive operation events
-- **Implementation details**: Handles fault logic and can fail operations

 See the design document: https://www.notion.so/filecoindev/PDP-Extensibility-The-Listener-Contract-1a3dc41950c1804b9a21c15bc0abc95f

+Included is a default instantiation -- the SimplePDPService.

 ### SimplePDPService